 Your Target Customers/Clients

-Before you begin building your digital marketing plan, you must know who your target customer is.
+Before you build your digital marketing plan, you must know your target customer.
 Your entire plan will be based around this person or “persona.”
 Some businesses only really have one specific type of person they target, while others can have several.
 For the sake of your digital marketing plan, just focus on one persona.
 If you have multiple target clients, select your largest segment.

 Things to identify about your target customer/client: